What does a sports club treasurer do?

 Protection of club funds and assets

-An often overlooked responsibility of the club Treasurer is to ensure the collection and protection of club funds.
-It is shattering to hear story after story about clubs who have had members steal from the club.
+An often overlooked responsibility of the club Treasurer is to ensure the collection and protection of club funds as it is shattering to hear story after story about clubs who have had members steal from the club.

 Community sport has a foundation of trust, where we trust people to do the right thing.
 In community sport, we often give people within clubs access to large amounts of money.
 We expect and assume they will do the right thing.
 Roles such as canteen co-ordinator, bar manager, membership co-ordinator, merchandise and apparel co-ordinator, fundraising co-ordinators and social event organisers often require to be in possession of large amounts of money.
 It is the responsibility of the Treasurer to put in place processes and systems that ensure all the funds of the club are collected, protected, recorded and reported.